Talk and Soundtrack

 Hear from performer, historian, and writer Dr. Meida Teresa McNeal—one of the contributors to the Nick Cave: Forothermore exhibition catalogue—and DJ Lori Branch as they discuss the early Chicago House music scene that was so formative to Nick Cave and build bridges between the sounds of the time and the artwork Cave created.
 Then, stick around to listen to Branch perform a set responding to Nick Cave’s art.

-Please note: This event will be held at the DuSable Black History Museum and Education Center.
+Please note: This event is at the DuSable Black History Museum and Education Center.